oletizi/avi-docs/src/site/docs/16.2.2/sizing-service-engines/index.md

 ### Memory

 Memory scales near linearly.
 It is used for concurrent connections and HTTP caching.
 Doubling the memory will double the ability of the Avi Service Engine to perform these tasks.
 The default is 2 GB memory, reserved within the hypervisor for VMware clouds.
-See also <a href="/docs/latest/se-memory-consumption">SE Memory Consumption</a>.
+See also <a href="se-memory-consumption">SE Memory Consumption</a>.

 ### PPS